ianstormtaylor/slate/docs/reference/slate/schema.md

 }
 ```

 A function that can be provided to override the default behavior in the case of a rule being invalid.
-By default Slate will do what it can, but since it doesn't know much about your schema, it will often remove invalid nodes.
-If you want to override this behavior, and "fix" the node instead of removing it, pass a custom `normalize` function.
+By default, Slate will do what it can, but since it doesn't know much about your schema, it will often remove invalid nodes.
+If you want to override this behavior and "fix" the node instead of removing it, pass a custom `normalize` function.

-For more information on the arguments passed to `normalize`, see the [Violations](#violations) reference.
+For more information on the arguments passed to `normalize`, see the [Violations](#violations) section.

 ### `parent`